m0ru/bak/02_problemdescription.md

 ### Interaction Design {#sec:interaction-design}

-Among the three services that play roles in the web of needs -- matchers, nodes and owner-applications -- the work at hand has its focus on the latter of these.
+Among the three services that play roles in the Web of Needs -- matchers, nodes and owner-applications -- the work at hand has its focus on the latter of these.
 It provides people with a way to interact with the other services in a similar way to how an email-client allows interacting